Here are answers to some frequently asked questions about payroll tax and Payroll Tax Express (PTX Express).

 It's quick and easy to register online for PTX Express.
 If you have any questions, email us with the subject line 'PTX Express' or call 13 21 61.

-Once processed, we send you a confirmation letter with your unique customer number and instructions on how to log in to PTX Express where you can manage your payroll tax.
+We send you a confirmation letter once we have processed your application.
+It has your unique customer number and instructions on how to log in to PTX Express where you can manage your payroll tax.

 What are my payment obligations?